 The objective of this course is to explore the concepts and theories of distributed systems.
-Topics include the characteristics and specifications of distributed systems, how to make use of them to serve operations and the organization in general, and the technical challenges faced to design, develop, and protect distributed systems.
+Topics include the characteristics and specifications of distributed systems, how to make use of them to serve operations and the organization in general, and the technical challenges faced in designing, developing, and protecting distributed systems.